 Based on the elements discussed above, Exhibit 5 presents a preliminary framework to assess value in Ontario Health Links.
-The elements in this framework are based on the CMS value framework for ACOs, adapted to Health Links with an understanding of program differences.
+The elements in this framework are based on the CMS value framework for ACOs, adapted to Health Links based on program differences.

-This framework provides recommendations on performance domains suitable to guide the selection and development of performance measures that, in turn, adequately reflect the value created by Health Links.
-This is based on the three basic aims of better care for individuals, better health for patients, and lower growth in health care costs.
-We also provide examples of the types of measures that can be suitable to capture performance under each domain.
+This framework provides recommendations on performance domains that seem suitable to guide the selection and development of performance measures that adequately reflect the value created by Health Links.
+This is based on the three basic aims of better care for individuals, better health for patients and lower growth in health care costs.
+We also provide examples of the types of measures that can me suitable to capture performance under each domain.